geek-kb/tikal_devops_task/README.md

 When the playbook finishes the run, there are a few ways to verify that django server is up and running:

-* Run: curl -I localhost and expect a 200 OK http response.
+* Run: curl -I (It's a capital i) localhost and expect a 200 OK http response.
-* Run: netstat -an | grep ":80"
+* Run: netstat -an | grep ":80" .
 * Run: sudo apt-get install -y lynx && lynx localhost and expect to see a "It works!" page.

 ## Links